angelajholden/responsivevideogallery/README.md

 	    float: left;
 	  }

-	  .video figure {
+	  /* These keep the height of each video consistent between YouTube and Vimeo.
+	  Each can have thumbnail sizes that vary by 1px and are likely break your layout. */ .video figure {
     height: 0; /* These keep the height of each video consistent between YouTube and Vimeo, which have thumbnail sizes that vary by 1px and can break your layout. */
     padding-bottom: 60%;